Toniq-Labs/ic-fungible-token/README.md

   symbol : Text;
 };
 ```
 This type contains all metadata related to this token, and the above constitutes the minimum expected fields to abide by this standard.
-This allows external consumers to provide userfriendly experiences to end users.
+This allows external consumers to provide user-friendly experiences to end users.

 ### Balance
 ```